rustadadam/PF-GAP/notes.md

 4. Added just a forest method by itself for the predictions.
     a.
 Acheived a high OOB score.
     b.
 Got the test score using data from another year.
 Got less accuracy, but still 70%
+    c.
+Implemented all the test results for the differing folds
+5. Implemented ROCKET test accuracies in the test_accuracy file.
+    a.
+Implemented function to automate process
+    b.
+Now returns f1, and other scores
+6.